 My wider research interests include the history of economic thought, the intertwined histories of the Cold War and the rise of popular mass culture, with a specific focus on the genre of Science Fiction, as well as the long history of neoliberal subjectivity.

-I am also a co-founding member of the editorial board of the webinar series “Conversations on New Histories of Capitalism” based at the EUI and supported by the ERC-funded project ECOINT.
-From 2015 to 2016 I have been editor at Global Histories: A Student Journal and organizer at the annual Global History Student Conference, both based at Humboldt University and Free University of Berlin.
+From 2020 to 2023 I was a co-founding member of the editorial board of the webinar series “Conversations on New Histories of Capitalism” based at the EUI and supported by the ERC-funded project ECOINT.
+From 2015 to 2016 I was an editor at Global Histories: A Student Journal as well as an organizer at the annual Global History Student Conference, both based at Humboldt University and Free University of Berlin.